PKUCSS/PKUCSS.github.io/index.md

  - *Feature Space Singularity for Out-of-Distribution Detection*, Haiwen Huang, Zhihan Li, Lulu Wang, Sishuo Chen,Xinyu  Zhou and  Bin  Dong, published at the Workshop on Artificial Intelligence Safety 2021 (SafeAI 2021) co-located with AAAI 2021  [Paper](https://arxiv.org/abs/2011.14654) [Code](https://github.com/megvii-research/FSSD_OoD_Detection)
  - More works under review, to be released

+## Honors

+- Award for Scientific Research at Peking University, 2018-2019 and 2019-2020
+- The Third Prize of Peking Univeristy Scholarship, 2019-2020